Age Discrimination in the UK Workforce: Costs and Solutions

 Economic and Social Costs of Exclusion

-- A third of over-50s say they would like to keep working beyond the state retirement age.
+• A third of over-50s wish to work beyond state retirement age

-- Aviva: Offers mid-life career reviews for employees over 45.
+• Aviva: Mid-life career reviews for employees over 45

 Steps Employers Can Take Today

-- Bias Awareness Training: Help hiring managers recognise and counteract unconscious age bias.
+• Bias Awareness Training: Help hiring managers recognise unconscious age bias

-- Inclusive Job Ads: Use age-neutral language and focus on skills, not stereotypes.
+• Inclusive Job Ads: Use age-neutral language and emphasise skills

-- Flexible Work Options: Older workers may value part-time, remote, or phased retirement plans.
+• Flexible Work Options: Offer part-time, remote, or phased retirement plans

-- Tech Upskilling: Offer training to ensure all employees stay current with digital tools.
+• Tech Upskilling: Ensure all employees stay current with digital tools

-Landing your dream job starts with one crucial step: acing the interview.
-Whether you’re a fresh graduate, a professional making a career switch, or someone returning to the workforce, your interview skills can make or break your chances.
+Landing your dream job starts with interview readiness.
+Whether you’re a fresh graduate, switching careers, or returning to work, strong interview skills can make or break your chances.

-Take this short quiz to find out where you stand, and get tips to boost your performance!
+Take this short quiz to find out how prepared you are and get actionable tips to improve.

 The Interview-Readiness Quiz